 Food and water contamination pose a serious global health challenge, especially in densely populated, developing regions where infectious diseases spread rapidly due to poor sanitation.
 Traditional disinfectants often fall short in providing lasting protection against bacteria, viruses, and fungi, leading to heightened risks of illness.

-Scientists at the American University in Cairo have developed a method to convert green tea and peppermint oils into nanoparticles, enhancing their antimicrobial potency and stability.
+Scientists at The American University in Cairo have developed a method to convert green tea and peppermint oils into nanoparticles, enhancing their antimicrobial potency and stability.
 Their eco-friendly, biodegradable particles provide extended protection for up to 96 hours and can be applied in multiple formats like powders, liquids, and gels.
 The research team is seeking partners for licensing and collaboration to bring their antimicrobial solutions to market.

 7. Sprayable nanofibers to treat skin wounds

-Skin injuries like burns account for an estimated 180 000 deaths annually according to the WHO and chronic wounds, and trauma are a global health concern, affecting millions annually.
+Skin injuries like burns account for an estimated 180, 000 deaths annually according to the WHO and chronic wounds, and trauma are a global health concern, affecting millions annually.
 While advancements in medicine have improved outcomes, there’s still a need for better methods to enhance healing.
 Researchers at the University of Southern Mississippi are tackling this by developing innovative materials that optimize the healing environment for skin regeneration.

 Their breakthrough involves sprayable peptide amphiphile nanofibers that self-assemble into scaffolds mimicking the body’s extracellular matrix.
 These scaffolds can deliver cells, drugs, and growth factors directly to wounds, accelerating tissue repair.
 The team is looking for partners interested in scaling this technology for wider medical use, potentially transforming wound care globally.